awsdocs/amazon-ecs-developer-guide/doc_source/example_task_definitions.md

 ## Example: `fluentd` log driver<a name="example_task_definition-fluentd"></a>

 The following example demonstrates how to use the `fluentd` log driver in a task definition that sends the logs to a remote service\.
 The `fluentd-address` value is specified as a secret option as it may be treated as sensitive data\.
-For more information, see [Specifying sensitive data](specifying-sensitive-data.md)\.
+For more information, see [Passing sensitive data to a container](specifying-sensitive-data.md)\.

 ```
 "containerDefinitions": [{